2020PB/police-brutality/reports/Washington.md

 Footage shows Seattle police pinning a protestor down against a concrete barrier to arrest them.
 A nurse in scrubs grabs the protestor.
 She says "something hit me in the ass," believed to be an impact munition She is then pepper sprayed.

-tags: protestor, arrest, pepper-spray, spray, shoot, projectile
+tags: protester, arrest, pepper-spray, spray, shoot, projectile

 id: wa-seattle-30